-The backstory blog takes a look at what happens behind the scenes at the Neuberger Museum of Art and what informs and inspires the team responsible for bringing the museum’s exhibitions and programs to life.
+The backstory blog by Neuberger Museum of Art Director Tracy Fitzpatrick takes a look at what happens behind the scenes at the Museum and what informs and inspires the team responsible for bringing its exhibitions and programs to life.

 Today feels very hopeful to me, at a time when feeling hopefully feels really needed.

 As 2021 unfolds in a rather confusing way, I’m looking forward to a brighter, better new year.
 Frankly, it can’t come soon enough.